rcruz04/configure-ad/README.md

 </p>
   <h3>Log out and log back in as jane_admin</h3>
 <p>
-Log out of the defult user into janes account with the credentals we created.
+Log out of the default user into janes account with the credentials we created.
 </p>
 <br />